madalinagriza/maky-frontend/README.md

 ## Getting started

-Clone the repo, copy the example environment file, install dependencies, and start Vite:
+Clone the repo, optionally copy the example environment file (only needed if you want to override the default proxy), install dependencies, and start Vite:

 ```powershell
 cd c:\Users\mgriz\maky-frontend